High Season vs. Off-Season

 - The endless waiting game is over: no waiting for a rented car, tee time, or tennis court.

 - You might be staying at a construction site.
-Jamaican hoteliers save their serious repairs and their major renovations until the off season.
+Some hoteliers save their serious repairs and major renovations for the off-season.

 - Not all restaurants and bars will be fully operational at resorts.